 To be sure, one of the most significant challenges facing the polling industry is the reality that people often don’t answer their phones.
 Pulse seeks to mitigate this challenge by contacting Coloradans via multiple modes.
 We send emails, text messages and postcards – in addition to calling – in an effort to reach a representative sample of our state.

 Can we really trust these results?
 Does The Colorado Health Foundation want to bias the responses to show support for specific policies we are advocating for?

-Pulse: The Colorado Health Foundation Poll is committed to transparency; that’s why we’ve released everything – every question we asked and all the results we collected.
-The poll is also conducted as a partnership with both Democratic and Republican pollsters, and we worked hard to make sure our questions were presented in a balanced way.
+Pulse: The Colorado Health Foundation Poll is committed to transparency; that’s why we release everything – every question we asked and all the results collected.
+The poll is also conducted as a partnership with both Democratic and Republican pollsters, and we work hard to make sure our questions are presented in a balanced way.
 The poll has no predetermined outcome, and the data speaks for itself.